microsoft/Intro_to_azure_1/README.md

 ## Understanding Key Concepts

-For those new to Azure or certain cloud concepts, Embarking on this journey isn't just about learning cloud services; it's about transforming the way you think about engineering solutions.
+For those new to Azure or certain cloud concepts, embarking on this journey isn't just about learning cloud services; it's about transforming the way you think about engineering solutions.
 You're automating the mundane to focus on innovation, turning infrastructure into agile code, and deploying applications

 ### Continuous Integration and Deployment (CI/CD)